Please also see:

 University Library Gifts Policy

-The below policy is intended to address donations of print, non-print, and related gifts of both general and special nature.
+The below policy addresses donations of print, non-print, and related gifts of both general and special nature.
 It does not address the specialized requirements of manuscripts and archives.
-The University Archivist and other specialists must be consulted when dealing with manuscript and University collections.
+The University Archivist, Head of the Rare Book and Manuscript Library, and other specialists must be consulted when dealing with the donation of manuscripts, rare books, and University-related collections.

-The University of Illinois Library actively seeks gifts-in-kind to help provide additional materials that might not otherwise be available to users.
+The University of Illinois Library accepts gifts-in-kind to help provide additional materials that might not otherwise be available to users of our collections, but only after mediation from the appropriate disciplinary librarian(s) and departmental library(ies).
 Gifts to the Library benefit students and researchers at the University of Illinois at Urbana-Champaign, as well as thousands of researchers and citizens throughout Illinois, the nation, and the world.
-Responsible stewardship of gifts of material to the Library collection is as important to the general vitality of our Library as are the purchases we make.
-In addition, the Library is able to develop important friendships with donors, who often continue to find ways to enhance our Library and its collections and services.

 Disposition of Gift Materials

-Regardless of the size of the gift, it is the responsibility of the librarian working with a donor to advise him or her that any material not added to the collection may be sold to dealers, shared with other state university libraries, or otherwise disposed of.
-Selectors should not agree to return donations that are not selected by the Library, nor should they agree to add items to the collection without consultation with the subject librarian.
-The University Archives is the exception to this rule, where donors are routinely asked to indicate whether items should be disposed of or returned.
+Regardless of the size of the gift, it is the responsibility of the disciplinary librarian working with a donor to advise him or her that any donated material not added to the collection may be sold to dealers, shared with other state university libraries, or otherwise handled.
+Disciplinary librarians cannot agree to return donated materials that are not selected for retention by the Library, nor should they agree to add items to the Library’s collections until after a thorough screening has been completed.
+The University Archives, Rare Book & Manuscript Library, and the Illinois History and Lincoln Collections are the exception to this rule, where donors are routinely asked to indicate whether items should be disposed of or returned.

 Acknowledgment of Gifts

 Donors are to be sent written acknowledgments in a timely fashion, unless they specifically request that no acknowledgment be made.
 Donors frequently use acknowledgments for tax purposes – this expectation along with the development of good donor relations requires that acknowledgments be made as soon as possible after a gift is received.
-For smaller gifts, the subject librarian or receiving unit may use the Gifts Acknowledgment Letter webform to provide written documentation for the donor as well as the Library.
-The subject librarian may also choose to write an acknowledgment letter containing the same kind of information that is found on the form, including a listing or count of the donation, the date the items were received, information about the possible disposition of the material, and income tax issues.
-Acknowledgments should include a description of the material that has been donated, including quantity.
+For smaller gifts, the disciplinary librarian or receiving unit may use the Library’s Gift Acknowledgement Letter Web form template to initiate written documentation for the donor as well as the Library.
+The librarian may also choose to write an acknowledgment letter containing the same kind of information that is requested on the form, including a listing or count of the donation, the date the items were received, information about the possible disposition of the material, and information about income tax issues.
+All acknowledgments should include a description of the material that has been donated, including quantity.
 The Office of Library Advancement must be notified of all gifts accepted, and given a copy of any acknowledgment letters, as well as details of any agreements made with the donors.
 It is not necessary to provide the Office of Collections and Technical Services with a copy of acknowledgments, as this Office works closely with the Office of Library Advancement on gifts.
 The AUL for Collections and Technical Services and/or the Collection Management Services unit will notify the Office of Library Advancement of materials accepted through their office.

 Deeds of Gift

 The Deed of Gift is a document that conveys the gift material to the Library without any encumbrances, including copyright or ownership issues.
 It spells out any terms or conditions of the gift and provides a clear title to the material.
-If a gift is potentially valued at $5,000 or more, a Deed of Gift is required.
-The Office of Library Advancement can prepare these Deeds of Gift.
+If a gift in its entirety is potentially valued at $5,000 or more, a Deed of Gift is required.
+The Office of Library Advancement will work with the donor to prepare these Deeds of Gift.

-The unit accepting a gift that requires a Deed must notify the Office of Library Advancement of the gift at the time the gift is accepted.
+The unit accepting a gift that requires a Deed of Gift must notify the Office of Library Advancement of the gift at the time the gift is accepted.
 The Office of Library Advancement is responsible for issuing the Deed of Gift, in consultation with the University Librarian, the AUL for Collections and Technical Services, and the Library faculty member in charge of the unit where the collection be will located.
-The Office of Library Advancement keeps the master files on these gifts.
+The Office of Library Advancement keeps the master files for these gifts, including copies of the Deed of Gift.

 We cannot provide any specific endorsements for appraisers, but one can search for an appraiser using the Appraisers Association website.